varnerlab/CHEME-1800-Computing-Book/_build/html/_sources/unit-2-data/vectors-matricies-nla.md

 (content:references:triag-matrix)=
 #### Triangular matrices
-A triangular matrix is a square matrix that is either upper triangular or lower triangular ({prf:ref}`defn-triangular-matrices`):
+A triangular matrix is a square matrix that is either upper or lower triangular ({prf:ref}`defn-triangular-matrices`):

 ````{prf:definition} Triangular matrices
 :label: defn-triangular-matrices